Mistrz i Malgorzata - Maciej Wojtyszko

 English > Adaptations > Films > TV-series > Maciej Wojtyszko

-This Polish Television production of Bulgakov's novel is little more than a faithful audio book adaptation, accompanied by some video footage of actors.
-It is very faithful to the storyline of the original novel.
+This Polish Television adaptation of Bulgakov's novel is a very faithful reproduction of the storyline of the original novel.

 When it was released, this was the strongest screen version of the novel of Mikhail Bulgakov ever made.
 It was the third screen version of The Master and Margarita in the world and the second - after Andrzej Wajda’s television movie Pilatus und Andere - in Poland.

 On the positive side, this production comes across as a great theatre piece.
 Like a really talented drama group got together on Russian-esque locations, using Bulgakov's book as the screenplay.
-There's a lot of love in this production.
-It has a very charming old world aspect, and most performances are very good.
-Anna Dymna as Margarita and Władysław Kowalski as the Master are not bad, but I could really appreciate Gustaw Holoubek as Woland and Zbigniew Zapasiewicz as Pilate.
+There's a lot of love in this production and most performances are very good.
+Anna Dymna as Margarita and Władysław Kowalski as the master are not bad, but I could really appreciate Gustaw Holoubek as Woland and Zbigniew Zapasiewicz as Pilate.
 Jan Jankowski as Bezdomny is somewhat overacting in the Patriarch’s Ponds scenes at the beginning, but gets better and grows along with the story.
-Most of the supporting roles are well performed: Maria Probosz as Hella, Wanda Wróblewska as Natasha, Wiesław Drzewicz as Sokov, Krystyna Feldman as Annushka, and many others… they’re all very convincing, lifting the series to a high level adaptation of the novel without requiring special effects.
+Most of the supporting roles are well performed as well: Maria Probosz as Hella, Wanda Wróblewska as Natasha, Wiesław Drzewicz as Sokov, Krystyna Feldman as Annushka, and many others… they’re all very convincing, lifting the series to a high level adaptation of the novel without requiring special effects.

 Wojtyszko’s adaptation of Woland’s show at the Variety Theatre however is of a lesser level, and so is Margarita’s flight on the broom.
 And I missed the scene with Koroviev and Behemoth in the Torgsin currency store.